exasol/virtual-schemas/jdbc-adapter/README.md

 ## Using the Adapter
 The following statements demonstrate how you can use the JDBC adapter and virtual schemas to connect to a Hive system.
 Please scroll down to see a list of all properties supported by the JDBC adapter.
 Please also consult the user manual for an in-depth introduction to virtual schemas.

 First we create a virtual schema using the JDBC adapter.
 The adapter will retrieve the metadata via JDBC and map them to virtual tables.
-The virtual table metadata are then cached in EXASOL.
+The virtual table metadata (tables, columns and data types) are then cached in EXASOL.
 ```sql
 CREATE CONNECTION hive_conn TO 'jdbc:hive2://localhost:10000/default' USER 'hive-usr' IDENTIFIED BY 'hive-pwd';